 What is I Speak Latin?

 I Speak Latin is an innovative elementary Latin program created by author and classical educator Andrew Campbell.
 This flexible curriculum introduces students to Latin in a natural and enjoyable way, and provides them with a solid foundation for further study.
+I Speak Latin is a secular program.

 What makes I Speak Latin different from other elementary Latin programs?